Your Chinese Herbal Formula: Information & Instructions

 Tools needed:

-• 10-16 oz stainless steel thermos or insulated bottle.
+10-16 oz stainless steel thermos or insulated bottle.
 Any insulated thermos will work.
-Here, we have my kids' old soup thermos.
+Here, we use my kids' old soup thermos.

 Directions: